pvcaptest/pvcaptest/README.md

 # What is captest?
 Captest is intended to facilitate capacity testing following ASTM E2848.
 The captest module contains a single class, CapData, which provides methods for loading, visualizing, filtering, and regressing capacity testing data.
 The module also includes functions that take CapData objects as arguments and provide summary data and capacity test results.

-Please see the Jupyter docs/notebooks in the examples directory, which include examples of the core features.
+Please see the Jupyter notebooks in the docs/examples directory.

-More complete documentation is available on [readthedocs](https://pvcaptest.readthedocs.io/en/latest/)
+More complete documentation is available on [readthedocs](https://pvcaptest.readthedocs.io/en/latest/).

 # Installation
 The recommended method to install captest is to create an environment using conda and then pip installing captest within your new environment.